AKSW/gridbench-results/README.md

 </details>

-* `ug`: Benchmark queries target the union default graph, i.e. a view over all named graphs
+* `ug`: Benchmark queries target the union default graph, i.e. a view over all named graphs.
+Does not use `GRAPH`.

 <details>
   <summary>Click here to show the query</summary>